-Augmentative biological control can complement the sterile insect technique to manage key insect pests.
+Augmentative biological control can complement the sterile insect technique to manage key insect pests as fruit flies.
 While sterile males affect the adult stage of the target pest, many natural enemies attack the immature stages and the action of both agents is often synergistic.
 Augmentative biological control can be integrated to the use of sterile insect releases in AW-IPM programmes for pest suppression, and/or the by-products from insect mass rearing facilities can be utilised in the production processes related to augmentative biological control programmes.

 Use of ionizing radiation in biological control

 Important constraints to the use of augmentative biological control such as costly production systems of biological control agents, and the presence of accompanying pest organisms during their shipment can be alleviated using ionizing radiation such as gamma rays and X-rays.
 The reduction of production and handling costs is achieved by expanding the period of host suitability, increasing shelf life, avoiding unnecessary sorting steps before shipment, etc. Ionizing radiation is also effectively applied to eliminate the risk of shipping fertile host or prey pest individuals or other hitchhiking pests.